2023 Houston Astros season: November–December 2022

+The Astros hired Dana Brown as general manager, succeeding James Click.

 The Houston Astros finished the 2022 season as World Series champions, their second title overall, and first since 2017.
 Their 106 regular-season wins represented the second-highest total in franchise history, to the 2019 club, and the fifth 100-win season in team history.
 They clinched their fifth AL West division title, and 13th overall, and fifth league pennant, including four AL pennants.
 Further, their entrance into the 2022 American League Championship Series (ALCS) was their sixth consecutive, representing the longest streak for an AL club.
 It trailed only the Atlanta Braves, who played eight consecutive National League Championship Series (1991–1999) for most consecutive League Championship Series (LCS) played.

 On November 8, 2022, it was announced that manager Dusty Baker would be back for the 2023 season as Astros manager.

 On November 11, 2022, it was announced that general manager (GM) James Click would not be returning to the Astros for the 2023 season.
 The following day, assistant GM Scott Powers was fired.
 Click had hired Powers from the Los Angeles Dodgers' front office in January 2022.
 Charles Cook and Bill Firkus were both promoted to assistant GM following the World Series.
 While the club operated without an officially-titled GM, club owner Jim Crane became active in the role, including directly negotiating with free agents.
 Cook, Firkus, and co-assistant GM Andrew Ball each assumed increased responsibilities.

 The Astros signed hitting coach Alex Cintrón to an extension to run through the 2025 season on November 21, 2022.
 Having interviewed for the Toronto Blue Jays' bench coach position, the Astros re-signed him before the Blue Jays finalized their decision.

 On November 28, 2022, the Astros signed 1st baseman José Abreu to a three-year, $58.5 million contract.

 Catcher Jason Castro announced his retirement from playing on December 2, 2022.
 The Astros' first-round selection and number 10 overall in the 2008 MLB draft from Stanford University, Castro spent nine of 12 major league seasons in Houston, earning an All-Star selection in 2013 while starring on teams that lost 107, 111, and 92 games during the club's period of rebuilding.
 Although injury in 2022 precluded him from playing in the Astros' championship run, he earned his first World Series ring.
 Upon retirement, Castro ranked as the Astros' career leader among catchers in home runs (71), and his 717 games at the position ranked third behind Alan Ashby and Brad Ausmus.